 After about a year, wines will be ready to bottle.
 But first, they will need to be filtered and clarified before being bottled.
 For that time in storage, what they are held in matters.
 Inexpensive reds and whites are often stored in stainless steel vats.

 Most premium wines are rested in a white oak barrel.
-Oak is a noble wood: permeable, flexible, but water-resistant, it’s ideal for making barrels, It has other peculiar properties too.
-It can impart spicy aromas and scents of smoke and vanilla to the wine.
-The longer the wine sits inside an oak barrel –and the newer the barrel–the more it will take in those lovely aromas.
+Oak is a noble wood: permeable, flexible, but water-resistant, it’s ideal for making barrels.
+It has other peculiar properties too.
+For example, it can impart spicy aromas and scents of smoke and vanilla to the wine.
+The longer the wine sits inside an oak barrel –and the newer the barrel–, the more it will take in those lovely aromas.

 Oak barrels are quite expensive.
 A new French-oak barrel can cost up to $2,000, and a winemaker needs dozens if not hundreds of them every year.
 No wonder why some bottles have a three-figure price tag!

 At the end of the day, decisions, from the vineyard to the bottle, make a wine worth your money or not.
 Premium wines are handmade and usually come in small quantities, elevating the price even more.
-You can tell when there’s passion behind a bottle of wine, and passion is always a good buy.
+On the other hand, you can tell when there’s passion behind a bottle of wine, and passion is always a good buy.
 In the end, Winemaking 101 is a merger of hard work, knowledge, and passion.